Grand Ethiopian Renaissance Dam: Construction

-The main contractor is the Italian company Webuild (formerly Salini Impregilo), which also served as primary contractor for the Gilgel Gibe II, Gilgel Gibe III and Tana Beles dams.
+The main GERD contractor is the Italian company Webuild (formerly Salini Impregilo), which also served as primary contractor for the Gilgel Gibe II, Gilgel Gibe III and Tana Beles dams.
 Simegnew Bekele was the project manager of GERD from the start of construction in 2011 up to his death on 26 July 2018.
-In October same year he was replaced by Kifle Horo.
-The dam is expected to require 10 million cubic meters of concrete.
-The government has pledged to use only domestically produced concrete.
-In March 2012, Salini awarded the Italian firm Tratos Cavi SPA a contract to supply low- and high-voltage cable for the dam.
-Alstom will provide the eight 375 MW Francis turbines for the project's first phase, at a cost of €250 million.
-As of April 2013, nearly 32 per cent of the project was complete.
-Site excavation and some concrete placement was underway.
-One concrete batch plant has been completed with another under construction.
+In October that year, he was replaced by Kifle Horo.
+The dam required 10 million m³ of concrete, for which the government pledged to use only domestic production.
+In March 2012, Salini awarded the Italian firm Tratos Cavi SPA a contract to supply low and high voltage cable for the dam.
+Alstom provided the eight Francis turbines for the project's first phase, at a cost of €250 million.
+As of April 2013, nearly 32 percent of the project was complete, with site excavation and some concrete placement underway.
+One concrete batch plant was completed with another under construction.
 Diversion of the Blue Nile was completed on 28 May 2013 and marked by a ceremony the same day.